Master of Fine Arts in Creative Writing with an Emphasis in Poetry

 Students who enroll full time can expect to complete the MFA in Poetry degree requirements in two years.
 Part-time study is an easily accessible option, but may extend the total length of your program.

-We offer a wide range of part-time graduate assistantships that provide valuable experience in teaching, tutoring, arts administration, editing, and publishing.
+We offer a wide range of part-time graduate assistantships that provide valuable experience in teaching, tutoring, and arts administration.
 We also offer a small number of competitive full-tuition fellowships.
 Learn more about special funding opportunities for applicants entering the MFA and MA programs.

 - Students will become familiar with literary works and ideas from an author, period, genre, or specific selection of periods and genres.